American Civil War Life: Union Infantryman – Life In Camp II

 Following are the items and descriptions of the clothing, accoutrements, other equipments, and weaponry that were issued to the infantry Volunteers.
 Some of this was similar to the items owned by, or issued to, the Militia:

 Long Button-Fly Drawers (Undergarments; Fig. 1) – these were high-waisted, loose fitting, long undergarments.
 Drawers were generally made of canton flannel, a soft cotton material, with a fleece nap on one side only.
+White was the common color.
 Draw strings at the ankles helped the wearer make sure the legs of the drawers didn’t slide down far enough to show below the trouser legs.
 Other draw strings at the waist allowed the wearer to adjust the drawers for a more comfortable fit.
 Buttons in front were used to close-off bodily areas that were better kept unseen!
 Drawers were issued once per year.

 Woolen Button-Fly Trousers with Braces (aka Suspenders; Fig's.
 4 - 5) – these trousers were usually either dark blue (early war) or sky blue (mid-war and beyond) in color and were made to wear from over the bellybutton down to the tops of the feet.
 Zippers hadn’t been invented yet, so the fly was kept closed by three small, metal buttons on the interior lining.
 A leather string through the back buttonholes at the waist allowed the wearer a small degree of adjustment.
 Suspenders, anchored on buttons, were used to keep the trousers in place.
 Some suspenders were elastic.